LIANZA 2021 CONFERENCE

 I’m very pleased to be part of the LIANZA 2021 conference committee.
 As someone who works in a tertiary library, I’m passionate about information literacy and supporting student success.
 I hope to bring my recent experience of helping organise Tātou Tātou Gather & Grow to the conference.
 I look forward to the opportunities to network with colleagues and help promote the importance of our sector.
 We are LIANZA.

 Aaron Wanoa, National Library of New Zealand

-I enjoy collaboration and project co-ordination.
-The conference is exciting and a good professional development opportunity.
+I have worked in the library sector for 20 years in various types of libraries.
+I enjoy project co-ordination so the conference is an exciting professional development opportunity.
 I am skilled at monitoring expenditure, communicating budget issues and have a good understanding of finance audit requirements and systems.
 I work consistently with suppliers, invoices and contracts.
 My skill set fits in the ‘doing’, the organizing, making sure things are done.
-I am experienced with project work and organizing workshops (i.e. rooms, catering, and travel).
-I love to get things right and my attention to detail is second to none.
-I am skilled at monitoring expenditure, communicating budget issues and have a good understanding of Finance audit requirements and systems.
-I work consistently with suppliers, invoices and contracts.
-My skill set fits in the ‘doing’, the organizing, making sure things are done.
+I look forward to contributing.